-The Peace Corner Youth Center is a 503(c)(3) organization located in the Austin neighborhood on Chicago’s Westside.
-Originally established to provide the neighborhood youth a safe haven from gang violence and drug dealing, The Peace Corner has grown into a community center that provides employment services, GED class referrals, basic skill development, recreational programing, legal counseling, mentoring, tutoring, and hope for all that are willing to take a step in a positive direction.
+The Peace Corner Youth Center is a 501(c)(3) nonprofit organization located in the Austin neighborhood on Chicago’s west side.
+Originally established to provide the neighborhood youth a safe haven from gang violence and drug dealing, The Peace Corner has grown into a community center that provides meaningful programming aimed to encourage lifelong learning and development.

 In 2005, The Peace Corner moved to its first Madison St. location.
 It was here that The Peace Corner became more than an after-school program.
 A dedicated group of staff, volunteers and contributors ensured that The Peace Corner provided the youth with skills needed to be successful.
 The Peace Corner offered GED classes, job preparedness courses, job placement services and legal services.
 The after-school program began tutoring, academic enrichment and mentoring.
 It wasn’t long before The Peace Corner had outgrown its new location.

 The Peace Corner began plans for building its permanent home in 2009.
 Thanks to countless donors, city officials, volunteers, Austin community members, youth, and staff construction began in 2010 and was completed in March of 2011.
-Nowwhat started in a storefront on Cicero Avenue is now a Lead-Certified, Green building on Madison St. The Peace Corner has a computer lab, a fully-equipped classroom, a regulation basketball court, and the respect of the neighborhood.
+Now what started in a storefront on Cicero Avenue is now a LEED-Certified, environmentally “green” building on Madison St. The Peace Corner has a computer lab, a fully-equipped classroom, a regulation basketball court, and the respect of the neighborhood.